Consensys/doc.goquorum/docs/Reference/APIs/PrivacyAPI.md

 ### eth_storageRoot

-Returns the storage root of given address (Contract/Account etc)
+Returns the storage root hash of the specified address.
+If the contract is a [private contract](../../Concepts/Privacy/Privacy.md#state-verification), returns the storage root hash from the private state database.

 #### Parameters

-1. `address`: `String` - The address to fetch the storage root for in hex
+1. `address`: `String` - The address to fetch the storage root from in hex
-1. `block`: `String` - (optional) The block number to look at in hex (for example `0x15` for block 21).
-Uses the latest block if not specified.
+1. `block`: `String` - (optional) The block number to fetch the storage root from in hex.
+If not specified, uses the latest block.

 #### Returns

-`String` - 32 Bytes storageroot hash as HEX string at latest block height.
-When blocknumber is given, it provides the storageroot hash at that block height.
+`String` - 32 Bytes storage root hash as hex string.

 !!! example